 If you own a property outright or have a mortgage on a property, the creditor can request that the court issues a charging order which is secured against the property.
 If you fail to repay the debt, this could mean that you lose your property.

-When a CCJ is issued you will have 30 days to repay the debt in full.
+When a CCJ is issued, you will have 30 days to repay the debt in full.
 If you do not pay, the CCJ will be listed on the Register of Judgments, Orders and Fines and will remain on your credit record for 6 years.
-This will have a serious impact on your ability to obtain credit in the future, even bank accounts and mobile phone contracts could be unattainable.
+This will have a serious impact on your ability to obtain credit in the future.
+Even bank accounts and mobile phone contracts could be unattainable.

-Once you receive this certificate, you can ask for the court to update the Register of CCJ’s.
-This change will be reflected on the various credit reference agencies and the CCJ will be removed from your file.
+Once you receive this certificate, you can ask the court to update the Register of CCJ’s.
+This change will be reflected on the various credit reference agencies, and the CCJ will be removed from your file.
 However, once the 30-day payment option passes, the CCJ cannot be removed from your credit report and will stay on the file for 6 years.

 What is the Register of Judgments, Orders and Fines?

-The register is accessed via the Registry Trust Limited Website, which is designed to make it easy to access your own records and also for those who many need to view others records.
+The register is accessed via the Registry Trust Limited Website, which is designed to make it easy to access your own records and also for those who may need to view others records.
 For example, landlords may want to check the register to see if a potential tenant has a history of non-payment.

 Alternatively, if you successfully disputed the CCJ and the courts cancelled the claim, it can be removed from your file.
-Finally, if six years has passed since you received the judgment, you can request that it is removed.
+Finally, if six years have passed since you received the judgment, you can request that it is removed.
 However, the credit reference agencies should automatically remove the record after six years passes.

-Can I get a CCJ if I am on a debt management plan?
+Can I Get a CCJ If I Am on a Debt Management Plan?

 The first step to rebuilding your credit rating after a CCJ appears on your credit file is paying the debt.
 Once the debt is fully paid, it will be marked as satisfied on your report, which is much better than having an outstanding CCJ listed.
 Although, you may still find it difficult to access mainstream forms of credit.